December 2010. Over the years I have pinpointed many, many RFI-sources. They

 the label on the faulty transformer, it is clear this was a China Export

 product !
-Look here
+Look

-for the difference between the two CE labels.
+here for the difference between the two CE labels.

-I received an interesting e-mail from
+I received an interesting e-mail

-new here, tnx Terrence!
+something new here, tnx Terrence!

 Chuck W1HIS reacted to Terrence's e-mail, and sent me the article 'EMI